wuchengyu123/MMFusion/README.md

 ## MMFusion: Multi-modality Diffusion Model for Lymph Node Metastasis Diagnosis in Esophageal Cancer

 ## News
-Our paper has been early accpetance by MICCAI 2024 under (5/6/6) !!!
+Our paper has been early accpeted by MICCAI 2024 under (5/6/6) !!!

 ## A Quick Overview